Origa: Death

-Origa died of heart failure Saturday January 17, 2015 at 8:20 AM following 8 days of hospitalization in the Kanagawa Prefecture.
+Origa died of heart failure on Saturday January 17, 2015, at 8:20 a.m. following eight days of hospitalization in the Kanagawa Prefecture.

-Although the announcement on her official website says she died of heart failure, a tweet by anime voice actress Jenya says she died of lung cancer, while another source adds she had fought with lung cancer for 2 years already.
+Although the announcement on her official website says she died of heart failure, a tweet by anime voice actress Jenya says she died of lung cancer, while another source adds she had already been fighting with lung cancer for two years.